6. Deputy Brendan Howlin asked the Taoiseach if he will report on cybersecurity policy in his Department. [29288/19]Amharc ar fhreagra

 This is reflected in the sixth national risk assessment, which was published earlier this year, in which the significance of the risk associated with cybersecurity has been increased since last year.

-The introduction of the general data protection regulation a little over a year ago also requires that personal data is "processed in a manner that ensures appropriate security of the personal data".
+The introduction of the general data protection regulation a little over a year ago also requires that personal data are "processed in a manner that ensures appropriate security of the personal data".

 As is common to many types of business, regardless of their size or the industry within which they operate, my Department is hugely reliant on its information and communications systems.
 These underpin much of our work.